elgw/dotter/README.md

 # Changes to DOTTER

+## 0.502
+ * `df_plot` batch processing improvements:
+   * scans subdirectories for `.cc` files and applies corrections without any more interaction.
+   * log files produced with date, DOTTER version, etc..
+   * nuclei filters are applied (they were not initially).

+## 0.500
+ * Can now read nd2 files stored both in XYZ and XYT format.
+Reason: one of the nd2 files that Quim got from the scope was in XYT format.

 ## 0.495
  * K-means clustering does now support auto detection of the number of clusters as well as constraints on the maximum number of dots per